mikewschmidt/Per_Scholas_Capstone/README.md

 ### Technical Challenges
 1. Connection to the remote database caused many headaches I tried all the mySQL options on the MariaDB database, but I found there was issues.
 I searched for a few different libraries to import and jdbc drivers to download, then tried the different connection string/snippets to connect with.

 2. The overall challenge was to fullfill the requirements with the data that was given.
-Some of the data needed some modifications to make it work.
+Resolved it by modifying the data to make it work.